DreadBoy/the-great-awakening/source/characters/index.md

 #### Personality

-* has a crude sense of humor.
+* Has a crude sense of humor.
 * Would lay down his life in defense of others, mostly for the people he served with
-* would rather eat his armor than admit when he's wrong.
+* Would rather eat his armor than admit when he's wrong.
-* minor alcoholic
+* Minor alcoholic

 #### Backstory
-Speaking trough big biggie's drunk mouth in local inn before he was introduced to the current story:
+Speaking trough big biggie's drunk mouth (so the text doesn't make much sense) in local inn before he was introduced to the current story:
 I was the greatest standard-bearer.
 Before every battle we, the barbarians grouped up together in local inn, to motivate ourselves..
 That one time I think I drank too much, and I can only remember screaming "CHARGEEEE" before the battle.
 And then I woke up on some kind of island, if I may even call it island.
 It was like only 20 by 20 feet  square.
 Luckily I had my axe and one or two palm trees to make myself a silly raft and a bottle of booze with my favorite drink, gin.
 I let the tides decide my fate as I drank the bottle empty....
 I was awoken by funeral ceremony bells, f**k, my first thoughts were that I'm being buried alive.
 But I was laying on a beach all wet with my broken raft.
 I must seek help in the city.
 I hope people will be nice there, and maybe I can find some friends, that I can adventure with.

 <h3 id="pipi">Pipi</h3>